top of page

 Contesting a Will

+In New South Wales, an eligible person can contest a Will and ask the Supreme Court of New South Wales to alter the provisions of a Will if they were left out or if the clauses in a Will are inadequate.
+These claims are known as Family Provision claims.
 The Court will consider the claimant's relationship with the deceased, their financial position, the size of the estate and the deceased's relationship with other prospective claimants.
 If you wish to make a Family Provision Claim, you will have to act as quickly as possible and commence your claim within 12 months from the date of the death.

 *The above material is provided as general information only and should not be relied upon as legal advice.